danzlkor/continuous-bench/README.md

 ## How to install?
 Here are the steps to install BENCH:

 1- clone the project in github.
-2- open a command line in the downloded directory (where there is a setup.py file) 3- run <<python setup.py install>>
+2- open a command line in the downloded directory (where there is a setup.py file) 3- run '''python setup.py install'''

 ## What are the required inputs?